Connect with us

 Hot Air Ballooning in Costa Brava Spain

 Pulling my eye from the viewfinder I quickly realise we have already drifted several hundred meters above the ground.
-I was so pre-occupied that I didn’t even notice how gently we had taken off.
+I was so preoccupied that I didn’t even notice how gently we had taken off.

 Maybe it has something to do with the sunrise peaking its blazing head above the Costa Brava skyline.
 Or the tight space we have managed to all squeeze ourselves into.
 Or maybe it is the extreme stillness and quiet between bursts of flame.

-I realise it is not that bad up here.
+I realize it is not that bad up here.
 I am even breathing normally and able to look over the edge of the basket.
+Who knows?
+Maybe someday I will start a business with a hot air balloon and entertain tourists from all over the world.

 Hot Air Ballooning in Costa Brava Spain